capo-urjc/llnn/README.md

 ## LUTNN Testbench

-We offer a testbench with VHDL code and additional utility functions (e.g., `bin_to_hex`) for validating a LUTNN trained on the MNIST dataset.
+We offer a testbench with VHDL code and additional utility functions (e.g., `bin_to_hex`) for validating a LLNN trained on the MNIST dataset.